mikezaletel/zaletelgroupwebsite/README.md

 ### General usage

 The best way to update your profile is via creating a pull request.
-You will need to fork this repo, make modifications in your fork, and then make a pull request to this repo.
+You will need to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repo, make modifications in your fork, and then make a pull request to this repo.
+You can find details on how to do this on many GitHub tutorial pages.

 ### Profile update